Interval0043/KTE-Wiki/content/Species/Mavela.md

 The distinction between a male and female is very clear: It’s almost as if sex divides them into two different beings.
 For as long as Mavela have developed, there is a clear difference in sex: The unhealthy image of what a male and female was supposed to be in many contexts back on earth has shaped them into something that embodies the nigh-absolute of it.

-An examples being that males in adulthood usually grow to 30-40 feet in height, while females are still roughly the same in height as their human counterparts in adulthood.
+An example being that males in adulthood usually grow to 30-40 feet in height, while females are still roughly the same in height as their human counterparts.

 # Biology

-Their entire structure is centered around being a playground for all sorts of rapid advancements; An upper hand to everything, and a middle finger to whatever can’t one-up the indomitable human, or for better words: Mavela spirit.
+Their entire structure is centered around being a playground for all sorts of rapid advancements; An upper hand to everything, and a middle finger to whatever can’t one-up the indomitable human sprit, or for better words: indomitable Mavela spirit.

 ## Bone Structure